A Framework for Ecosystem Services Projects

 - Part 1: 1-2 hours thinking about a project, reading background material, and completing a checklist

 - Part 2: 1-day in-person training

-The Office for Coastal Management offers a condensed, virtual version of this course, available when travel and in-person gatherings are not feasible.
+The Office for Coastal Management also offers an instructor-led, online version of this course.

 You will learn how to

 - Identify the four elements of the ecosystem services framework and describe how they are connected to each other in a project

 - Describe how biophysical changes relate to changes in human benefits

 - Formulate possible solutions so that ecosystem services projects meet identified needs

 - Demonstrate how the ecosystem services framework applies to a project using the worksheet as a tool